A Weekend in Bristol, Tennessee

 Machiavelli’s

-Machiavelli’s, located downtown and just one block from the Angry Italian, is way too good to pass over.
+Machiavelli’s, located downtown, is way too good to pass over.
 Like just about every other restaurant in downtown Bristol, most of the menu’s offerings are handmade.
 They’ve got a stage tucked into one corner where crooners and songwriters are known to play just about every American classic except Wagon Wheel (see if you can spot the sign).
 While you listen, order the Italian Nachos.
 One glance at the description and you’ll understand why.

 Elderbrew